PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Time-Series-Indexing.md

      dtype='datetime64[ns]', freq=None)

 ```
-* From pandas version 0.20.0. there is a new origin parameter for specifying an alternative starting point for creation of a DatetimeIndex.
+* From pandas version 0.20.0. there is a new origin parameter for specifying an alternative starting point for creation of a <span class="coding">DatetimeIndex</span>.
 For example, using 1960-01-01 as the starting date would make pandas dates have the same reference starting date as SAS date
 * If you do not specify origin, then the default is origin='unix', which defaults to 1970-01-01 00:00:00.
 This is commonly called 'unix epoch' or POSIX time.
 * Pandas represents timestamps in nanosecond resolution.
 Hence the time span that can be represented using a 64-bit integer is limited to approximately 584 years.
 On the other hand, SAS does not have such limitation  as SAS stores dates as integers, datetime and time as real numbers.